 The Source End-Point is unable to secure a message to the Target End-Point before obtaining the Target End-Point's certificate.
-This specification does not mandate the mechanism by which the Target End-Point's certificate is provided to the Source End-Point using any mechanism, and there are a variety of mechanisms which are suitable.
+The present document does not mandate the mechanism by which the Target End-Point's certificate is provided to the Source End-Point, and there are a variety of mechanisms which are suitable.
 The e2ESecurityParameters is a mechanism provided by oneM2M to allow the Source End-Point to retrieve certificates associated with a CSE or AE.

-A Target End-Point AE may make certificates available at the e2ESecurityParameters attribute of the $\langle AE \rangle$ resource representing that AE.
+A Target End-Point AE may make certificates available at the e2ESecurityParameters attribute of the <AE> resource representing that AE.
 This retrieval process is not a reliably-secure mechanism for associating the Target End-Point with the certificate; clause 8.5.2.2.4.1 "Associating Public Key Certificate with Target End-Points" shall also be applied.